Ten Years Ago

 “Yes, my lord,” Sergeant Gorvin said, saluting again.

-“Send him in,” they heard General Parl’s faint reply.
+“Send him in,” came General Parl’s reply.

 The guard stepped to the side and nodded to Sergeant Gorvin, who nodded back and also stepped aside, opening the way for Kiluron and Doil.

 “I am honored by your hospitality, Governor,” Kiluron said, emphasizing the choice of title.
+He might be a general amongst the Corbs, but to the Prime, he was governor of Corbulate Province.

 “So tell me,” Parl began, “what is the purpose of your visit?
 The Prime’s letter informed me of your coming, but was cryptic as to the nature of your visit.
 I do not get the impression that this is merely a vacation.”